Kalvin Chang 張郁騰 /ʈ͡ʂɑŋ˦ y˥˨ tʰəŋ˨˦/

 prof_pic.jpg

-I am currently a Visiting Scholar in Shinji Watanabe and David Mortensen’s labs at Carnegie Mellon, leading two teams working on speech in-context learning for low-resource dialects and on language-universal phone recognition.
-I graduated with a Master’s of Language Technologies (Rank 1) and a BS in Computer Science (with University Honors) from CMU.
+I was fortunate to work on computational linguistics and speech processing with David Mortensen and Shinji Watanabe at Carnegie Mellon, where I graduated with a Master’s of Language Technologies (Rank 1) and a BS in Computer Science (with University Honors) from CMU.

 news